The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The tax regime in the overseas country is also very important.
 Its specific rules, and the ways in which the two systems interact should both be explored before decisions are taken.
 This note does not discuss any tax issues that might arise in other jurisdictions.

 A permanent establishment is usually either a fixed place of business in the overseas country, or a ‘dependent agent’.
 A dependent agent is one who habitually exercises authority to do business on behalf of the UK enterprise.
-The meaning of permanent establishment is discussed in detail in the Permanent establishment guidance note (subscription sensitive).
+The meaning of permanent establishment is discussed in detail in the Permanent establishment guidance note.

 If the UK business has premises overseas that are used only to store or display goods, or to hold them pending delivery or processing, this does not normally constitute a permanent establishment.

-A UK resident and domiciled individual is taxable on his worldwide income.
+A UK resident and domiciled or deemed domiciled individual is taxable on their worldwide income.
 This is known as the arising basis of assessment.
 For an explanation of these terms, see the Residence ― overview and Domicile guidance notes.
 Worldwide income clearly includes profits from trading in other jurisdictions.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.